-- 1. After receiving the recommendations of the Intermunicipal Planning Committee with respect to a particular matter, each Council will establish a position on the matter. - 2.
-If both municipal Councils are in agreementagree on a matter, then the consideration of approval (including, if necessary, an amendment process) can be completed.
+1. After receiving the recommendations of the Intermunicipal Planning Committee with respect to a particular matter, each Council will establish a position on the matter.

+- 2. If both municipal Councils agree on a matter, then the consideration of approval (including, if necessary, an amendment process) can be completed.
 If neither Council supports the matter, then no further action will be undertaken. - 3.
 If the Councils cannot agree on a matter, then the matter may be referred to a mediation process. - 4.
-In the event that If the matter goes to mediation, the applicant municipality will not give any approval to the matter until mediation has been pursued.
+If the matter goes to mediation, the applicant municipality will not give any approval to the matter until mediation has been pursued.